AdminOfOz/eframe_egui_CRUD/README.md

 # What
-This allows people to create a csv in their favorite editor, drag it into the app, and submit each column separately to an API endpoint.
+This allows people to create a csv in their favorite editor, drag it into the app, and submit each row separately to an API endpoint.
+It would be trivial to modify to send all relevant columns in a single request.
 It offers fields that can be grabbed via a GET request to an API endpoint for normalizing data which is particularly useful for columns where joins or unions take place and typos cannot happen.

 Also included is validator to ensure proper standardization and sanitization.
 Albiet it is still in elementary form here.